kermitjosephlee/pitcrew/README.md

 * [Taha Elhardi](www.github.com/elaradi23)
 * [Mike Surya](www.github.com/mikeyuchima)

-Special Thanks to Families & Loved Ones and to [Lighthouse Labs](www.lighthouselabs.ca)
+Special Thanks to our families & loved ones.
+To the Caboose Club and to [Lighthouse Labs](www.lighthouselabs.ca).

 Proudly made in Toronto.